chipster/chipster-openshift/k3s/backup-to-s3.md

 File-storage stores users' files on a volume.
 We want this volume to be a block device volume, which usually are simpler and more reliable than shared file systems.
 Unfortunately, a block device can be mounted only to one host at the time in a Kubernetes cluster, so the backup service doesn't have access to these files, but file-storage has to do the file backups itself.

-### Final backup storage in S3 or on a archive server
+### Final backup storage in S3 or on archive server

 There are two way to use this feature.
 You can configure only the upload part so that the S3 is your final backup storage.
-This will consume a lot of storage space in S3 and network bandwidth, because the file-storage will make a full backup every time.
+This will consume a lot of network bandwidth and storage space in S3, because the file-storage will make a full backup every time.
 In this case you also have to build your own system for cleaning up the old copies.
 Alternatively, you you can configure the whole system with the archive server.
 In this case file backups are made incrementally.
 A file system on the archive server is used for the final backup storage.

 ### Transfer through S3

 The file transfer is similar for the database dumps and for the files.
 The backups in Kubernetes and object storage are temporary and only needed to transfer the files to archive server.
 The final backups on the archive server are called `archives` to distinguish them from the earlier copies in this process.

 In Kubernetes:
-- Compress (lz4), encrypt (gpg) and package (tar) new files
+- Compress (lz4), optionally encrypt (gpg) and package (tar) new files
 - Upload the packages to the object storage

 In the archive server
 - Download packages from the object storage
 - Extract the tar package (called an `archive` now)
-- Clean up old archives from archive server (keep enough to be able to restore old versions)
+- Clean up old archives from the archive server (keep enough to be able to restore old versions)
 - Clean up old backups from the object storage (only latest kept)

 ### Incremental file backups